-Winyah Rivers Foundation hosts a variety of education and outreach programs designed to engage the community in stewardship of its watershed.
+Winyah Rivers embraces as one of its core values the education and engagement of our community in efforts to protect our rivers and clean water.
+We host a variety of education and engagement programs designed to promote community stewardship.
 Some of these programs are listed below.
-Also check out our calendar for upcoming events and activities.
+Check out our calendar for upcoming events and activities.

 River, Waterways and Public Landing Cleanup Events

-Our spring clean-up takes place around Earth Day and as part of the Great American Cleanup.
-Our fall cleanup coincides with the SC Beach Sweep River Sweep's event and the NC Big Sweep event.
+We host annual spring and fall cleanups within our greater Winyah Bay watershed.
+Our spring cleanup takes place around Earth Day in April and as part of Keep America Beautiful's Great American Cleanup.
+Our fall cleanup coincides with South Carolina's Beach Sweep River Sweep and North Carolina's Big Sweep.

-In addition, we manage the Waccamaw RIVERKEEPER® Adopt-a-Landing Program.
+In addition, we manage the RIVERKEEPER® Adopt-a-Landing Program.
 Participating groups agree to adopt a public boat landing, host regular cleanups and report on their results.
-For more information on the Program and to adopt a landing, check out the program details here.
-Current Adopt-a-Landing participants, click here to access the reporting form.

-The Riverkeeper hosts our annual Waccamaw Conference, a public education event designed to raise awareness about our natural resources and protection efforts.
-This Conference is held in the first quarter of the year and brings together partners and stakeholders involved in natural resources protection with the public at large.
+The Waccamaw Conference is an annual public education event hosted by the Waccamaw Riverkeeper and partners.
+It is designed to raise awareness about our natural resources and protection efforts.
+Normally held in the first quarter of the year, it brings together stakeholders involved in natural resources protection with the public at large.

 Waccamaw River Blue Trail

-In partnership with American Rivers, Pee Dee Land Trust and other stakeholders, the Waccamaw River Blue Trail was launched in 2009.
-Our goal was to improve recreation opportunities as well as public support for the river to assure it remains healthy.
-This effort enabled us to educate local governments and citizens about the importance of the river as a community asset, increase community involvement in the protection of the river and support conservation within the watershed.
+In partnership with American Rivers, Pee Dee Land Trust and other stakeholders, the Waccamaw River Blue Trail effort was launched in 2009.
+Our goal was to improve recreation opportunities as well as public support for the river, educating local governments and citizens about the importance of the river as a community asset, increasing community involvement and supporting conservation within the watershed.

 In 2012, the Waccamaw River Blue Trail was listed as a priority project for both North and South Carolina as part of President Obama's America's Great Outdoors Rivers Initiative.
 In 2013, the South Carolina portion of the Waccamaw River Blue Trail was designated a National Water Trail.